 - 86” L x 25” W x 47” H Footprint when open

 - The Hydrow is a large rower.
-It does not fold in half, but it can be lifted and stored upright vertically.
+It does not fold in half, but it can be lifted and stored upright vertically if you purchase the additional storage kit.
 The rower requires a bit of space in operation, so make sure you have enough floor space.